JieGroup/GenAI/docs/source/training/index.md

 To mitigate these issues, monitor the model's performance and stop training when it consistently produces the expected outcomes and makes accurate predictions on unseen data.

-## Training Your Custom LLM

-Training involves forward and backward propagation over multiple batches of data and epochs until the model's parameters converge.

-### LLM Training Techniques

-#### Parallelization
-Distributes training tasks across multiple GPUs.
-- **Data Parallelization**: Divides training data into shards.
-- **Tensor Parallelization**: Divides matrix multiplications.
-- **Pipeline Parallelization**: Distributes transformer layers.
-- **Model Parallelization**: Distributes the model across GPUs.

-#### Gradient Checkpointing
-Gradient checkpointing is a technique used to reduce the memory requirements of training LLMs.
-It is a valuable training technique because it makes it more feasible to train LLMs on devices with restricted memory capacity.
-Subsequently, by mitigating out-of-memory errors, gradient checkpointing helps make the training process more stable and reliable.

-Typically, during forward propagation, the model’s neural network produces a series of intermediate activations: output values derived from the training data that the network later uses to refine its loss function.
-With gradient checkpointing, though all intermediate activations are calculated, only a subset of them are stored in memory at defined checkpoints.

-During backward propagation, the intermediate activations that were not stored are recalculated.
-However, instead of recalculating all the activations, only the subset – stored at the checkpoint – needs to be recalculated.
-Although gradient checkpointing reduces memory requirements, the tradeoff is that it increases processing overhead; the more checkpoints used, the greater the overhead.

-#### LLM Hyperparameters
-- **Batch Size**: batch is a collection of instances from the training data, which are fed into the model at a particular timestep.
-Larger batches require more memory but also accelerate the training process as you get through more data at each interval.
-Conversely, smaller batches use less memory but prolong training.
-Generally, it is best to go with the largest data batch your hardware will allow while remaining stable, but finding this optimal batch size requires experimentation.
-- **Learning Rate**: how quickly the LLM updates itself in response to its loss function, i.e., its frequency of incorrect prediction, during training.
-A higher learning rate expedites training but could cause instability and overfitting.
-A lower learning rate, in contrast, is more stable and improves generalization – but lengthens the training process.
-- **Temperature**: adjusts the range of possible output to determine how “creative” the LLM is.
-Represented by a value between 0.0 (minimum) and 2.0 (maximum), a lower temperature will generate more predictable output, while a higher value increases the randomness and creativity of responses.

-## Fine-Tuning Your LLM

-After training your LLM from scratch with larger, general-purpose datasets, you will have a base, or pre-trained, language model.
-To prepare your LLM for your chosen use case, you likely have to fine-tune it.
-Fine-tuning is the process of further training a base LLM with a smaller, task or domain-specific dataset to enhance its performance on a particular use case.
-Fine-tuning methods broadly fall into two categories: full fine-tuning and transfer learning:
-- **Full Fine-Tuning**: Updates all base model parameters.
-This is the most comprehensive way to train an LLM for a specific task or domain – but requires more time and resources.
-- **Transfer Learning**: Freezes most layers and tunes specific ones.
-The remaining layers – or, often, newly added – unfrozen layers are fine-tuned with the smaller fine-tuning dataset – requiring less time and computational resources than full fine-tuning.

-## Evaluating Your Bespoke LLM

-Evaluation ensures the LLM performs as expected using unseen datasets to avoid overfitting.

-### LLM Benchmarks
-Standardized tests to objectively evaluate performance.
-Some of the most widely used benchmarks for evaluating LLM performance include:
-- **ARC**: a question-answer (QA) benchmark designed to evaluate knowledge and reasoning skills.
-- **HellaSwag**: uses sentence completion exercises to test commonsense reasoning  and natural language inference (NLI) capabilities.
-- **MMLU**: a  benchmark comprised of 15,908 questions across 57 tasks that measure natural language understanding (NLU), i.e., how well an LLM _understands_ language and, subsequently, can solve problems.
-- **TruthfulQA**: measuring a model’s ability to generate truthful answers, i.e., its propensity to “hallucinate”.
-- **GSM8K**: measures multi-step mathematical abilities through a collection of 8,500 grade-school-level math word problems.
-- **HumanEval**: measures an LLM’s ability to generate functionally correct code.
-- **MT Bench**: evaluates a language model’s ability to effectively engage in multi-turn dialogues – like those engaged in by chatbots.

 ## Conclusion